 What Else Can Strip A Hair Perm?

-If your permed hair is in good health and you are in a hurry to change your hairstyle, you can use a perm creme to undo a perm.
+If your permed hair is in good health and you are in a hurry to change your hairstyle, you can use a perm cream to undo a perm.
 The procedure for it is the same as a chemical hair relaxer.

 Instead of using an egg to strip perm from your hair, which will not happen, apply the fresh eggs to your hair to provide your manes with proteins and nourishment.